List of Auckland railway stations: New stations

-Te Waihorotiu and Karanga-a-Hape stations, underground stations in the city centre, will open when the City Rail Link (CRL) is completed in late 2024.
+Te Waihorotiu and Karanga-a-Hape stations, underground stations in the city centre, will open when the City Rail Link (CRL) is completed in 2026.
 Mount Eden railway station was closed in 2020 and is being replaced by Maungawhau / Mount Eden railway station; this is where the CRL meets the Western Line.

-Drury, Ngākōroa and Paerātā stations are being built within the next decade, and a new station at Tironui is proposed, to serve new urban areas developing in the south of the city.
+Drury, Ngākōroa and Paerātā stations are being built and are expected to open throughout 2026.
+A new station at Tironui has been proposed, to serve new urban areas developing in the south of the city.